Probabilistic analysis of optimal multi-pivot QuickSort: Detailed results

-It is well known that limit distributions as in Theorem \ref{thm_1} have smooth densities, first shown by Fill and Janson \cite{fija00} for the case $K=1$.
-A criterion of Leckey \cite{leckey19} implies: \begin{thm} Let $K\in \N$.
-The limit $Z_K$ has a smooth Lebesgue density which, together with all its derivatives, is rapidly decreasing. \end{thm}
+It is well known that limit distributions as in Theorem~\ref{thm_1} have smooth densities, first shown by Fill and Janson \cite{fija00} for the case $K=1$.
+A criterion of Leckey \cite{leckey19} implies the following. \begin{thm} Let $K\in \N$.
+The limit $Z_K$ has a smooth Lebesgue density which, together with all its derivatives, is rapidly decreasing, i.e., faster than any polynomial. \end{thm}

-Finally, we give bounds on the rate of convergence in Theorem \ref{thm_1} for $K=2,3,4$.
+Finally, we give bounds on the rate of convergence in Theorem~\ref{thm_1} for $K\in\{2,3,4\}$.
 For the case $K=1$ see \cite{Fill2002}, for $K\ge 5$ we do not know the asymptotic behavior of $\E{X_n}$ well enough.
 We use the minimal $\ell_p$ metrics for $p \ge 1$ given by

-on the space of real-valued probability measures with a finite absolute $p$th moment, where $\left\Vert \cdot \right\Vert_p$ denotes the $L_p$-norm.
+on the space of real-valued probability measures with a finite absolute $p$-th moment, where $\left\Vert \cdot \right\Vert_p$ denotes the $L_p$-norm.
 Moreover, we use the Kolmogorov--Smirnov metric defined as